How to File a Restraining Order to North Carolina

 A restraining order lasts one year from the date it’s granted.
 If you need an extension, you can get one for up to two years by repeating all these steps.

-If you’re going through a divorce or separation, or want to file a restraining order for any reason, contact Mulligan Epstein Attorneys as soon as possible.
+If you’re going through a divorce or separation, or want to file a restraining order for any reason, contact Mulligan Attorneys, as soon as possible.
 Our lawyers are ready, willing, and waiting to get you the protection you need and deserve.